 - While the DRV8837 supports 1.8A @ 11V, we highly recommend operating under 500mA @ 5V per channel unless you have some really good heat sinking in place.

 - Up to 4 Dual Motor TinyShields can be stacked together in one TinyDuino stack.
 However, the I2C address needs to be different for each TinyShield.
-This can be changed with resistors R1 and R2 (soldering is required for this).
+This can be changed with resistors R1 and R2.

 - By default, the motor power supply input connection is connected to the VBATT connection on the TinyDuino.
 Therefore, you can run your TinyDuino and the motors off the same battery when it's plugged into this TinyShield.
 However, when using this, be sure not to exceed 5.5V on this power input or it will damage the TinyDuino circuitry.
 If a higher motor voltage is required, you can remove resistor R3 which will allow you to run the motor voltage independently from the TinyDuino logic voltage.